zentyal/samba/lib/testtools/doc/hacking.rst

 Committing to trunk
 -------------------

-Testtools is maintained using bzr, with its trunk at lp:testtools.
+Testtools is maintained using git, with its master repo at https://github.com/testing-cabal/testtools.
 This gives every contributor the ability to commit their work to their own branches.
 However permission must be granted to allow contributors to commit to the trunk branch.

-Commit access to trunk is obtained by joining the testtools-committers Launchpad team.
-Membership in this team is contingent on obeying the testtools contribution policy, see `Copyright Assignment`_ above.
+Commit access to trunk is obtained by joining the `testing-cabal`_, either as an Owner or a Committer.
+Commit access is contingent on obeying the testtools contribution policy, see `Copyright Assignment`_ above.